latticecut/Wardley_Chapter2_Finding_a_path/README.md

 # Figure 11

-Here we add examples of this can be rendered using the "Fig11_Annotation.tex" file.
+Here we add example annotations using the "Fig11_Annotation.tex" file over the top of the Map from Figure 8.
 Comment out as desired.
-In practice a lot of content in the file is cosmetic, for example the formatting of the Key.
-This is not required for
+In practice a lot of the code in this file is just about styling, for example the formatting of the Key, and can be ignored during the normal mapping process.
+However, I have tried remain faithful to Simon's original style/rendering.